hoelzer/hoelzer.github.io/content/home/publications.md

 # Order that this section appears on the page.
 weight: 60

-title: Recent publications
+title: Selected publications
-subtitle: 'See also my [Google Scholar](https://scholar.google.de/citations?user=DMZ7Hc8AAAAJ&hl=en).'
+subtitle: 'For a complete list, see also my [Google Scholar](https://scholar.google.de/citations?user=DMZ7Hc8AAAAJ&hl=en).'

 content:
   # Filter on criteria